zSnout/zSnout.com/src/views/language/index.md

 ## The Alphabet

-Lang uses _b_, _d_, _j_, _k_, _l_, _m_, _n_, _p_, _s_, _t_, and _w_ as
+Lang uses _j_, _k_, _l_, _m_, _n_, _p_, _s_, _t_, and _w_ as consonants.
+We have
-consonants.
-We have these consonants because they are easily distinguishable and are used in many popular languages.
+these consonants because they are easily distinguishable and are used in many popular languages.
 For vowels, Lang has _a_, _e_, _i_, _o_, and _u_.
 This is the same five-vowel system employed by Spanish and Swahili.
 Each of these letters makes the same sound as its IPA (International Phonetic Alphabet) symbol.
 English speakers should note that _j_ makes the sound of an English "y," as that is the pronounciation of _j_ in the IPA.

-To write zSnout in Lang using the native symbols, we would type Sisnaot.
-The `i` makes the `ee` sound in zee, and the a and o combined make the `ah o` sound of `zee sn ah oh t`.
-Lang doesn't have a z sound, so we'll make do with an s.
-It's not perfect, but it will do.

-In Lang's alphabet, the letter order is this: a b d e i j k l m n o p s t u w.
+In Lang's alphabet, the letter order is this: _a e i j k l m n o p s t u w_.

-Notice how the vowels are placed before consonants instead of being sporadically placed like in English and other languages.
+## Phonology

+Lang uses CVN phonology.
+Every syllable starts with a consonant, has a vowel, and optionally ends with the letter _n_.
+There are a few more rules, but they're pretty simple.

+1. The first syllable of a word doesn't need to start with a consonant.
+Every other syllable does.
+2. You can't have the letters _nm_ or _nn_ in a row.
+3. You can't have two vowels in a row.
+4. The syllables _ji_, _ti_, _wo_, and _wu_ are disallowed.
+Some speakers cannot
+   distinguish between _ti_ and other _i_ syllables.
+Additionally, _ji_, _wo_,
+   and _wu_ sound very similar to _i_, _o_, and _u_.

 ## Capitalization